The Guru is proudly supported by....

 Audio module used on several Seibu/TAD arcade PCBs including Cabal, Raiden, Toki, Blood Bros and some other non-Seibu games such as Operation Wolf.
 The actual cost to make this was about $6.00

 The part that usually fails is the 8 pin chip.
 This was tested and worked perfect first time.
 The pic to the right is the first one I built using parts salvaged from a faulty original module.
 The part sizes were larger than the proto module design (rev A) so I had to squeeze them in.
 The board has since been updated to use parts that are the same size as the original so parts can be salvaged from a faulty module.
-The schematic (with extra repair info) and board were also updated and posted here (Rev. B, Jan 2024).
+The cost to build this is about $3-$6 depending on where you get the tantalum caps from.
+The tantalum caps are the most expensive part and if you salvage them from the old module it will reduce the cost by 50%.

 Seibu HB41 Schematic